kachun8051/filmapi/README.md

 # Assignment of film api

-   This API is written by node.js, express as server and using mongodb.client connecting to mongodb.
+   This API is written by node.js, express.js as server and using mongodb.client connecting to mongodb.
 Database called filmstore consist of 2 collections - film and user.
 The API achieves CRUD operation by POST, GET, UPDATE and DELETE.
+API is starteded by command "cd app" and "node app.js" in console.

 ## Folder structure